Breaking the Waves: Development

 Breaking the Waves was von Trier's first film after founding the Dogme 95 movement with fellow Danish director Thomas Vinterberg.
 Nonetheless, the film breaks many of the movement's "rules", including built sets, post-dubbed music and computer graphics.
-It was shot entirely with handheld Super35mm cameras and is the first of von Trier's "Golden Heart trilogy", so named after a children's book he read about a little girl lost in the woods who gives away everything she has to others needier than herself called Guldhjerte.
+It was shot entirely with handheld Super35mm cameras and is the first of von Trier's Golden Heart trilogy, so named after a children's book called Guldhjerte he had read about a little girl lost in the woods who gives away everything she has to others needier than herself.
 He wanted to make a naturalistic film that was also a religious film without any miracles.
 Von Trier claimed that it took him five years to write the film and get financial backing, and he began to lose enthusiasm for it right after filming began.
 It had a budget of 42 million kroner.

 Helena Bonham Carter was von Trier's first choice to play the role of Bess, but she dropped out just before shooting was to start, reportedly due to the large amount of nudity and sexuality required by the role.
-Several other big-name actresses were considered, but none of them were comfortable with the subject matter.
+Several other big-name actresses were considered, but none of them was comfortable with the subject matter.
 Von Trier was eventually won over by Emily Watson's audition, even though she was a complete unknown in the film industry at the time.
+She was expelled from the School of Philosophy and Economic Science for having played such an explicit role in the film.

 Filming

-Von Trier initially wanted to film it on the west coast of Jutland, then in Norway, then in Ostende, Belgium, then Ireland before finally settling with Scotland.
-The exterior scenes were shot in Scotland: the graveyard was built for the film on Isle of Skye; the church is in Lochailort, the harbour in Mallaig, and the beach in Morar.
+Von Trier initially wanted to film the exterior scenes on the west coast of Jutland, then in Norway, then in Ostende, Belgium, then in Ireland, before finally settling on Scotland.
+The graveyard was built for the film on the Isle of Skye; the church is in Lochailort, the harbour in Mallaig, and the beach in Morar.
 Von Trier chose the Isle of Skye because it was popular with 19th century English romantic painters and writers.
 The interiors were shot at Det Danske Filmstudie in Lyngby, Denmark.

+Principal photography began on 7 August 1995 and completed shooting on 20 October 1995.

+Emily Watson revealed that originally, in the script, the scene of Bess' wedding night was much more traditional, with Bess getting undressed.